-The Medicare prescription drug coverage gap, better known as the “donut hole,” may be slowly shrinking, but medication costs may still present a financial challenge for some seniors who pay for pricey medication.
+The Medicare prescription drug coverage gap, better known as the “donut hole,” may be closed, but medication costs may still present a financial challenge for some seniors who pay for pricey medication.

-Under the Patient Protection and Affordable Care Act (Obamacare) of 2010, Medicare drug plans were charged with closing the coverage gap through a series of escalating discounts for enrollees who spend above an annual threshold, and closing the donut hole entirely by 2020.
-President Trump’s 2018 budget deal moved that deadline ahead to 2019.
-Thereafter, seniors who pay for prescription medication coverage are no longer subject to a gap in their insurance coverage, but they do still face copays and coinsurance fees, which could potentially take a bite out of their budget, depending on how much they spend on drugs, said Aaron Tidball, manager of the Allsup Medicare Advisor program, a Medicare plan selection service in Belleville, Illinois.
+Under the Patient Protection and Affordable Care Act (Obamacare) of 2010, Medicare drug plans were required to close the coverage gap by 2020 through a series of escalating discounts for enrollees who spend above an annual threshold.
+Seniors who pay for prescription medication coverage are now no longer subject to a gap in their insurance coverage, but they do still face copays and coinsurance fees, which could potentially take a bite out of their budget, depending on how much they spend on drugs, said Aaron Tidball, manager of the Allsup Medicare Advisor program, a Medicare plan selection service in Belleville, Illinois.

 “When they define ‘closing the gap,’ that gets interpreted differently by some consumers,” said Tidball.
-“It’s true that there will no longer be a place where covered consumers have to pay 100 percent of costs, but they will still be paying up to 25 percent.”
+“It’s true that there is no longer a place where covered consumers have to pay 100 percent of costs, but they will still be paying 25 percent.”

 The Donut Hole explained

 Medicare is the federal insurance program for those 65 and older and younger individuals with permanent disabilities.
 Medicare Part A hospital insurance covers inpatient hospital care, skilled nursing facility care, hospice, lab tests, surgery and home health care, while Medicare Part B medical insurance covers doctor services, outpatient care, durable medical equipment, home health care and certain preventive services.